 To make your holiday shopping more efficient, ask your boss if you can take a longer lunch one day each week during the holiday season, and cut your lunch short the other days to make up for it.
-That will let you go shopping during the day, so you can spend important time with your family at night.
+That will let you go shopping during the day when the stores are less crowded.
+This will also let you spend important time with your family at night.

 6. Let your fingers do the shopping

 Look for shopping bargains at your favorite Internet sites or at an auction site.
 There are some sites that do the price comparison for you, so you’ll know you are getting the best deal possible.
 Shop early to allow extra time for shipping.

 7. Prepare for next year right after the holiday

 Buy all of your decorations, gift wrap, and cards for next year at this year’s post-holiday sales.

 Is it really necessary to buy everyone on your list a present?
 Consider sending a thoughtful holiday card or e-mail, or even writing a family newsletter to update everyone about the past year.